Operation Barrel Roll: Cease-fire

 The cease-fire went into effect on 22 February 1973.
 Not all of the fighting, however, had ended.
-This was particularly true around the town of Paksong, the last Royal Laotian stronghold on the Bolovens Plateau – the strategic high ground overlooking the Mekong River.
+This was particularly true around the town of Paksong, the last Royal Laotian stronghold on the Bolaven Plateau – the strategic high ground overlooking the Mekong River.
 At the request of Souvanna, nine B-52s and 12 U.S. tactical fighters struck the outskirts of the town on 24 February.
 By mid-month, the bombers had flown 1,417 sorties and struck 286 targets in northern Laos.
 Once again acceding to a request from Souvanna, B-52s returned for two more days of bombing on 16 and 17 April, dropping ordnance in support of government forces under attack around Ban Tha Vieng on the Plain of Jars.

 On 5 April 1974 a coalition government was finally established by a royal decree with Souvanna as president.
 Due to the defeatism and political deterioration of the rightists within the kingdom, the Pathet Lao moved adroitly, slowly preempting the government and military and soon winning a surprising popularity among the Lao population.

 On 4 June, as per the agreement, all U.S. and Thai personnel left the country, leaving 50–60,000 PAVN troops still ensconced within Laos.
 The previous month an airlift had begun at Long Tieng which evacuated as many of the Hmong as possible to Thailand.
 They were soon followed by approximately 40,000 others who set out on foot for exile.
 On 2 December 1975 the coalition government and the monarchy were abolished by the provisional government, which then disestablished itself.
 The Lao People's Democratic Republic then came into existence.